New Law Benefiting Texas Families Who Are Accident Victims

 Previously, very seriously injured who had certain types of health coverage were hampered in efforts to settle their case because of the subrogation positions taken by certain insurers.
-In effect, the personal injury victim had little, if any, incentive to settle when all the money would simply go back to the health insurance company that paid the bills, leaving the victim with little or no money as compensation for human damages such as physical impairment, disability or pain and suffering or even for economic damages such as lost wages.
+In effect, the personal injury victim had little, if any, the incentive to settle when all the money would simply go back to the health insurance company that paid the bills, leaving the victim with little or no money as compensation for human damages such as physical impairment, disability or pain, and suffering or even for economic damages such as lost wages.

-While the new law excludes workers compensation, Medicare, Medicaid, and self-funded ERISA plans, the statute will benefit a large number of Texas families who were unable to settle a case involving a very serious injury because of the subrogation issues.
+While the new law excludes worker’s compensation, Medicare, Medicaid, and self-funded ERISA plans, the statute will benefit a large number of Texas families who were unable to settle a case involving a very serious injury because of the subrogation issues.
 The statute, one effective, provides a framework to apportion recoveries with certain subrogation claims.

-The new law will reduce the number of lawsuits required to be filed, because more claims will now be able to be settled.
+The law will reduce the number of lawsuits required to be filed because more claims will now be able to be settled.
 But perhaps the main benefit of the new statute is that personal injury victims who have been seriously injured and have very high medical bills will, in many cases, be able to settle their case without having to hire an attorney.